chatwoot/docs/docs/product/channels/live-chat/integrations/nextjs.md

 title: "Integrate Chatwoot with Next.js"
 ---

-To integrate Chatwoot with a Next.js application, you would have to create a component that loads Chatwoot script.
-The below example shows a React component which loads the Chatwoot script asynchronously.
+To integrate Chatwoot with your Next.js application, you would need a component that loads the Chatwoot script.

+You can do this in two quick steps.
+Let us illustrate this with the help of an example below.
+This example shows a React component which loads the Chatwoot script asynchronously.

+## 1. Copy and Create!

-1. Copy the following and create a file in your `components` folder with the name `ChatwootWidget.js`
+Copy the following code and create a file in your `components` folder with the name `ChatwootWidget.js`.

 ```js
 import React from 'react';